fiugd/layout/README.md

 - [ ] tab re-order
 - [ ] tab drag to another frame
 - [ ] tab bar as drop target (possibly do not do)
-- [ ] expose option to customize look/feel of tabs
+- [ ] option to customize look/feel of tabs
 - [ ] double-click tab bar to start new file

 ### events
 - [X] onDrop for pane split (versus add pane)
-- [X] drag listener should only allow one hover target to exist at a time (one pane at a time)
+- [X] drag listener allows only one pane hover target at a time
 - [X] dynamically created/modified nested layouts
 - [X] tabs, dragover and drop as part of library vs part of hosted page
 - [X] listen to resize event (or other events) in page